jryan128/thingo/category-server/README.md

-genre-rest-server
+category-server
 =================

 * Made and run with Intellij.
-* Import Project -> pom.xml
+* Import Gradle Project
-* Artifact (jar that is the server) is made with Intellij NOT maven.
+* gradle jar will create a fat jar that can be run with java -jar
-* A example or test server class that uses the test keystore is called `GenreRestServerTester`
+* A example or test server class that uses the test keystore is called `CategoryRestServerTester`
-* Main class is called `GenreRestServer`.
+* Main class is called `CategoryRestServer`.
-* `GenreRestServer` must be run with a java keystore, via the system properties `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
+* `CategoryRestServer` must be run with a java keystore, via the system properties `javax.net.ssl.keyStore` and `javax.net.ssl.keyStorePassword`.
 * Keystores can be created with Java command-line tool <tt>keytool</tt>.
 * Cleans up properly to OS kill signals (SIGHUP, etc).